tiy-sat/01.02.git-madness/README.md

 Add your restaurant reviews below - all in the same file!
 Use a format like:

-### Thai Bistro
+### Chipotle

-Great food with reasonable prices.
-The Pad Thai is the best in the city.
+Fast Mexican food with reasonable prices.
+Great service.

 ### Bill Miller